Why Pole Dance Shouldn't Be Deemed Inappropriate

 Exposed skin is a must when working intermediate and advanced pole moves.
 Exposed skin allows you to stick to steel or chrome based material.

-I started my journey into pole dance back in 2017.
-I had a picture in my mind prior to taking my first class of all women attending being young, conventionally attractive and comfortable with moving sensually which at the time intimidated me so I asked a friend to go with me.
-During our first class I was surprised to find many of my classmates were women of varying ages and sizes.
-We were all women seeking an exciting new workout, community and connection.
-A surprising number of women were moms looking for ways to break out of their comfort zone and carve out time to celebrate after long days of caring for their families.
+I started my journey into pole dancing back in 2017.
+I had a picture in my mind before taking my first class of all women attending being young, conventionally attractive, and comfortable with moving sensually, which at the time intimidated me, so I asked a friend to go with me.
+I was surprised that many of my classmates were women of varying ages and sizes during our first class.
+We were all women seeking an exciting new workout, community,y, and connection.
+A surprising number of women were moms looking for ways to break out of their comfort zones and carve out time to celebrate after long days of caring for their families.
 It was a space of acceptance and liberation.

-After a year, I inevitably found myself enrolling in showcases, performance troupes, and competitions to show off the tricks and flips I had mastered.
-However, I realized I had held back from openly sharing this sport with the outside world due to the stigma attached to it.
+After a year, I inevitably enrolled in showcases, performance troupes, and competitions to show off the tricks and flips I had mastered.
+However, I realized I had held back from openly sharing this sport with the outside world due to its stigma.
 While many of my friends offered unquestioning support, a few expressed disappointment that the performers of sensual pieces didn’t fit the younger, thinner beauty standards.
-To them, I say: you’ve missed the essence of this art form, and perhaps you’re the reason why we seek the safe haven that this sport provides.
+To them, I say: you’ve missed the essence of this art form, and perhaps you’re why we seek the haven this sport provides.
 Pole dance is about using the body as a medium for self-expression, regardless of age or body type.

-It’s not uncommon for many people both men and women to seek this sport as a creative and emotional outlet after sexual assault as a way to reclaim their bodies back.
-Many studios train their instructors to be sensitive to this possibility and provide a safe, welcoming space for everyone.
+It’s not uncommon for many people, both men and women, to seek this sport as a creative and emotional outlet after sexual assault as a way to reclaim their bodies.
+Many studios train their instructors to be sensitive to this possibility and provide everyone with a safe, welcoming space.

 While pole dance is often associated with sensual movement, this aspect only scratches the surface of its potential.
 The beauty of pole dance, along with other aerial arts, lies in its versatility.
 Whether you prefer a sensual, creative, comedic, performance-based, spiritual, or athletic approach, pole dance accommodates a wide range of expressions and styles.